simonsays881/data-protection/README.md

 ## ACM Private Certificate authority - Private certs for your webserver

 This workshop demonstrates how ACM Private Certificate authority(PCA) can be created and made operational.
-It also helps you learn about how ACM PCA can be used to generate private certificates for your web applications that are not exposed to the public internet.
+It also helps you learn about how ACM PCA can be used to generate private certificates for your devices or web servers.
+In this usecase you will generate a
+CSR(certificate signing request) for your device or server and then get it signed by the AWS Certificate manager private CA

 ## Let's look at some concepts :